 See Peter’s plane in action

-Using clay, Peter Mabor can mold an Ilyushin IL76 cargo jet with a capacity of 42 tons.
-He knows exactly what they look like, since they regularly air drop tons of food to his community in South Sudan.
-1.9M children are acutely malnourished in the country.
+Using clay, Peter Mabor molded an Ilyushin IL76 cargo jet with a capacity of 42 tons.
+He knew exactly what they look like, since he has seen air drop of tons of food in his community in South Sudan.
+1.4 million children are acutely malnourished in the country.
 In addition to being the world’s youngest nation, South Sudan has one of the world’s youngest populations.
-“Close to half – about 45% of the people – are below the age of 14,” says Ogola.
+“Close to half – about 45% of the people – are below the age of 14,” said Ogola in 2017.

 Yet even in the bleakest circumstances, children can still manage to find happiness and play together.